PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Permanent life insurance is best suited for Canadians with permanent financial obligations, like a disabled adult child.
 It’s also well suited for high-net-worth individuals that regularly max out their TFSA and RRSP contributions.
 It may include extras like cash value components, investment accounts, or participating dividends (i.e. a share of your life insurance provider’s annual profits).

 Full underwriting can yield premiums up to 10 times more affordable than either permanent or no medical coverage, which helps you maintain your policy until the end.
-A shocking 87% of permanent, universal life insurance policies never pay out, largely due to payment lapses caused by unexpected events–and life is full of those.
+A shocking 87% of permanent, universal life insurance plans never pay out, largely due to payment lapses caused by unexpected events–and life is full of those.

 PolicyMe’s term life insurance follows our core philosophy by providing simple, cost-effective coverage with the policyholder’s benefit in mind.
-Using technology, we’ve streamlined the application process so most applicants can bypass the medical exam and access affordable protection for their loved ones.
+Using technology, we’ve streamlined the online application process so most applicants can bypass the medical exam and access affordable protection for their loved ones.

 Combined with a convenient, online buying experience and a 4.9-star rating on Google, PolicyMe takes the top spot among the 5 best term life insurance policies in Canada: